 VERSE 24.
 When you lie down, you will not be afraid.
 Yes, you will lie down, and your sleep will be sweet.

 NIV translation: Have no fear of sudden disaster or the ruin that overtakes the wicked,

 NIV translation: For the LORD will be your confidence and will keep your foot from being snared.

 the LORD will be your confidence.
 He watches over the lives of his faithful ones.

 VERSE 27.
 Don’t withhold good from those to whom it is due, when it is in the power of your hand to do it.

-- Fulfill your obligation to pay wages to a hired laborer.
+Example 1.
+Not fulfill their obligation to pay a hired laborer.

 Deuteronomy 24:15.
 In his day you shall give him his hire, neither shall the sun go down on it; for he is poor, and sets his heart on it; lest he cry against you to the LORD, and it be sin to you.

 VERSE 28.
 Don’t say to your neighbor, “Go, and come again; tomorrow I will give it to you,” when you have it by you.

 I will give it to you.
 We are commanded to give generously to poor people.